 - Strategic Assessment of Wharves, by sub-region, prepared by WSP Consulting Ltd;

-All of these documents are available for public consultation until 5pm Friday 3rd August.
+All of these documents are available for public consultation until 5pm on Friday 17th August.

 Details of how you can respond to the consultation are set out in the consultation draft report.